Have you ever caught your reflection in a shop window and wondered who was staring back?

 Take a good look in the mirror

-Your conversation might go something like this.
+Your conversation might go something like this:

-“Hi Catherine, nice to see you again.
-Sorry I haven’t been a very good friend.
+"Hi [your name].
+Nice to see you again.
+I'm sorry I haven't been a very good friend.
+Sorry I've been neglecting you, being unkind to you — and sorry I stopped listening."

 "Thank you"